 Improving HIV/AIDS Policy at European and International level

-EATG members provide input into policy development through their contribution to the activities of the Policy Working Group and their interaction with external bodies, like UNAIDS Programme Coordination Board, UNAIDS Reference Group on HIV and Human Rights, EU Civil Society Forums on HIV and on Drugs, European Centre for Disease Prevention and Control (ECDC), Dublin Declaration Advisory Groups, WHO Europe Health in Prison Project Network, the European Public Health Alliance and other non-governmental organisations.
+The three strands seek to address the underlying issue of stigma and discrimination of persons living with HIV and discriminated or criminalised groups at higher risk of HIV infection.
+PWG promotes its policy agenda through interactions with European public health policy actors, including European Commission, European Parliament and Council, WHO Europe, UNAIDS, UNAIDS Reference Group on HIV and Human Rights, EU Civil Society Forums on HIV and on Drugs, European Centre for Disease Prevention and Control (ECDC), European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) Dublin Declaration Advisory Groups, WHO Europe Health in Prison Project Network, the European Public Health Alliance, European Clinical AIDS Society, International AIDS Society and other non-governmental organisations.

 Since 2005, the EATG has been granted by the United Nations its special consultative status within the UN Economic and Social Council (ECOSOC)

 In 2006, EATG became the first HIV/AIDS NGO to sign a Memorandum of Understanding with the WHO Regional Office for Europe.